Monday, 28 August 2017

 http://meemainseen.com/2013/10/khudadad-khan/#alpine-prettyphoto[id316]/10/

-The above two pictures are of the house that was originally built by Subedar Khudadad Khan by himself in 1935.
-It was torn down two or three years ago and a new house was built at its place.
-I asked his grandson Ali Nawaz the reason for not preserving the old house.
-He explained to me that due some changes in the surrounding area, due to the construction of new roads, at a higher elevation, the drainage was no longer possible.
-Moreover, they repaired the house a few times, but it was not easy to preserve it.
+The above two pictures are of the house originally built by Subedar Khudadad Khan himself in 1935.
+It was torn down two or three years ago, and a new house was built in its place.
+I asked his grandson, Ali Nawaz, why the old house was not preserved.
+He explained that due to changes in the surrounding area—mainly the construction of new roads at a higher elevation—drainage had become a serious problem.
+Moreover, although they had repaired the house a few times, it was not easy to preserve it in the long run.

 In 1917, Khan was promoted to jemadar and the following year he was elevated to senior jemadar.
 He survived the war and, in 1919, was promoted to subadar, his final rank.
 After retiring in 1921, he worked as a farmer and, in 1956 and by then aged 68, he took part in the VC centenary celebrations in London.